 Group health insurance options are limited for small organizations

 Cost and minimum participation requirements for group health insurance plans leave most small organizations with just one or two policies to choose from for all of their employees.
-Invariably, this means some (or many) don’t get the policy they want.
+Invariably, this means many don’t get the policy they want.
 Their health needs may not be covered, or they may not be able to afford a policy that would cover them.

-Employees in this situation may choose not to participate in the policy.
-If the problem is particularly dire, the small organization may not meet the policy’s minimum participation requirements and be unable to offer a benefit at all.
-Without a health benefit that’s valuable to them, employees may be more likely to leave the company.
+Employees in this situation may choose not to participate in the policy, which in turn means your organization may not meet the policy’s minimum participation requirements, forcing you to not offer a benefit at all.
+Without a health benefit that’s valuable to them, employees are more likely to leave the company.

 Turnover can be a truly significant cost.
 Some studies predict that every time an organization replaces a salaried employee, it costs 6 to 9 months’ salary on average.
 To be sure, these costs typically depend on how hard it is to retrain and replace the skills.
 But it’s typically in the employer’s interest to offer a health benefit that is attractive to employees.